richdill/Alquimista.github.io/index.md

 Research papers

 These are research papers, not to be confused with position or white papers.
 They reference some of the key design and architectural components of building machine learning models of various types.
 I have not limited these research papers to just large language models.
 Other models are covered.

 Here is the first paper on using math to model biological neural activity.
-It was published in 1943 A logical calculus of the ideas immanent in nervous activity.pdf “Because of the “all-or-none” character of nervous activity, neural events and the relations among them can be treated by means of propositional logic.
+It was published in 1943

+A logical calculus of the ideas immanent in nervous activity.pdf: https://www.cs.cmu.edu/~epxing/Class/10715/reading/McCulloch.and.Pitts.pdf

+“Because of the “all-or-none” character of nervous activity, neural events and the relations among them can be treated by means of propositional logic.
 It is found that the behavior of every net can be described in these terms, with the addition of more complicated logical means for nets containing circles; and that for any logical expression satisfying certain conditions, one can find a net behaving in the fashion it describes.
 It is shown that many particular choices among possible neurophysiological assumptions are equivalent, in the sense that for every net behaving under one assumption, there exists another net which behaves under the other and gives the same results, although perhaps not in the same time.
 Various applications of the calculus are discussed.”

 There are decades of research between this paper and what we using today, but the core calculus is the same.
 Just not at a scale they could not imagine in 1943.

 Attention Is All You Need

-This is “the” paper on the core mechanism of GPT based architecture This is what it means:” The dominant sequence transduction models are based on complex recurrent or convolutional neural networks that include an encoder and a decoder.
+This is “the” paper on the core mechanism of GPT based architecture

+This is what it means:” The dominant sequence transduction models are based on complex recurrent or convolutional neural networks that include an encoder and a decoder.
 The best performing models also connect the encoder and decoder through an attention mechanism.
-We propose a new simple network architecture, the Transformer, based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.” please reach out to me for translation into english… attention is you n eed.pdf
+We propose a new simple network architecture, the Transformer, based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.”

-28 Apr 2023, 03:45 PM
+please reach out to me for translation into english…

+attention is you need.pdf: https://arxiv.org/abs/1706.03762

 What is a transformer?

-A Mathematical Framework for Transformer Circuits
+A Mathematical Framework for Transformer Circuits: https://transformer-circuits.pub/2021/framework/index.html

 “In this paper, we attempt to take initial, very preliminary steps towards reverse-engineering transformers.
 Given the incredible complexity and size of modern language models, we have found it most fruitful to start with the simplest possible models and work our way up from there.
-Our aim is to discover simple algorithmic patterns, motifs, or frameworks that can subsequently be applied to larger and more complex models. “ It is one of the steps used to convert language into a mathematical model “A transformer starts with a token embedding, followed by a series of “residual blocks”, and finally a token unembedding.
+Our aim is to discover simple algorithmic patterns, motifs, or frameworks that can subsequently be applied to larger and more complex models. “

+It is one of the steps used to convert language into a mathematical model

+“A transformer starts with a token embedding, followed by a series of “residual blocks”, and finally a token unembedding.
 Each residual block consists of an attention layer, followed by an MLP layer.
 Both the attention and MLP layers each “read” their input from the residual stream (by performing a linear projection), and then “write” their result to the residual stream by adding a linear projection back in.
 Each attention layer consists of multiple heads, which operate in parallel.”

 The creation of the Attention White Paper

 While not as comprehensive as “The Soul of a New Machine”, it provides valuable insights into some of the key features of transformers.
 How it was developed and it how it works.
 “Approaching its seventh anniversary, the “Attention” paper has attained legendary status.
 The authors started with a thriving and improving technology—a variety of AI called neural networks—and made it into something else: a digital system so powerful that its output can feel like the product of an alien intelligence.
 Called transformers, this architecture is the not- so-secret sauce behind all those mind-blowing AI products, including ChatGPT and graphic generators such as Dall-E and Midjourney.”

 8 Google Employees Invented Modern AI.
-Here’s the Inside Story What is an MLP layer?
+Here’s the Inside Story

+What is an MLP layer?
 “MLP stands for Multilayer Perceptron, which is a type of artificial neural network.
 An MLP layer has the following characteristics:
 It is a fully connected layer, meaning each neuron in the layer is connected to all the neurons in the previous layer.